algolia/instantsearch/docgen/src/Getting_started.md

 credentials of your application in Algolia.
 They can be found in your [Algolia dashboard](https://www.algolia.com/api-keys).

-Congratulations 🎉 Your application is now connected to Algolia!
-This wrapper will provide a context so that the instantsearch widgets you add inside can interact with the search.
+Congrats 🎉!
+Your application is now connected to Algolia.

 In this section we've seen:
- - how to connect a part of a [React](https://facebook.github.io/react/) application to Algolia
+ - How to connect a part of a [React](https://facebook.github.io/react/) application to Algolia
- - configure your credentials
+ - How to configure your Algolia credentials

  > To get more *under the hood* information about the `<InstantSearch>` wrapper
  > component, [read our guide](guide/<InstantSearch>.html).

-## Load the theme
+## Load the Algolia theme

 We do not inject any CSS in your application by default, only CSS class names are declared on our widgets.
-It's your responsibility to then load a theme.
+It's your responsibility to then load a theme or style the CSS classes accordingly.

 We provide an Algolia theme that should be a good start.

-Just include it in your webpage:
+Include it in your webpage with this CDN link or copy paste the raw content:

 ```html
 <link rel="stylesheet" href="https://unpkg.com/react-instantsearch-theme-algolia@3.0.0/style.min.css">
 ```